‹ Back to New at Amity Blog

 Get answers to commonly asked questions about Amity.

-What is the scenario of the power sector in India?
+What is the present status of power generation in India in 2025?

-What role does the thermal power sector in India play?
+What are the best power sector business opportunities in India today?

 Still Have Questions?